 - It’s a launch pad; consumers are free to wander around your site

 The nature of a landing page is far more specific to your campaign than your homepage.
-A landing page is entirely dependent on your goal and deliberately designed to provide the most relevant, informative experience possible to get your campaign to perform.
-A well mapped landing page makes for a good customer experience and organically encourages them to progress toward your campaign goal.
+It is entirely dependent on your goal and deliberately designed to provide the most relevant, informative experience possible to get your campaign to perform.
+A well mapped page makes for a good customer experience and organically encourages them to progress toward your campaign goal.

 What makes the above example a good landing page?